Social Security Disability FAQS

 - Walk into a Social Security office without an appointment to apply.

-Yes.
+A: Yes.
 Your doctor must provide evidence to support your claim that you are disabled.
-Clinical findings and laboratory reports must support your doctor’s opinion.
+Clinical findings, imaging studies, and laboratory reports must support your doctor’s opinion.

-A majority of claims are denied early on by Social Security.
+A: A majority of claims are denied early on by Social Security.
 You will generally be given 60 days to appeal a denial from Social Security.
-Contact attorney, Ian Croall at Bailey & Galyen for help with an appeal.
+Contact the law offices of Bailey & Galyen for help with an appeal.

-If I am notifed that I will receive SSD benefits, when will I receive my money?
+Q: If I am notified that I will receive SSD benefits, when will I receive my money?